ASIA

 But if you follow me on Twitter, you know that I think “a bug’s land” was far more compelling as an environment than Disney’s now-eternal de facto “cheap and cheerful” “shrinking” land of quick-fix family capacity, Toy Story Land.
 Shaded by gigantic clovers and offering no less than four pint-sized carnival rides (very cutely grafted with seeds, leaves, and takeout containers), the land provided something spectacular for the park.
 I was always surprised that a version wasn’t ported to Animal Kingdom.

-Sure, it’s obvious that 1998’s A Bug’s Life (Pixar’s second film after Toy Story) didn’t spur the kind of franchise that is practically required for a film to be considered even mildly successful today.
+Sure, it’s obvious that 1998’s A Bug’s Life (Pixar’s second film after Toy Story) didn’t spur the kind of franchise that’s practically required for a film to be considered even mildly successful today.
 But it did create a memorable cast of characters, the land at California Adventure and – lest we forget – the “It’s Tough to be a Bug” 3D show that played at Animal Kingdom for over a quarter century.

 So I would argue that there is something fundamentally fitting about a land of insects serving as a “Toontown” of Animal Kingdom that keeps us on message and provides a perfect opportunity to inject more “Disney,” more characters, and more family capacity in a discrete space that still fits well under the park’s umbrella..
 And what I’ve done here is, I hope, a major plus operationally too.